rrovetto/Ontology-Development-Guidelines/BackgroundConcepts/README.md

 **SUPPORT**: As unfunded work, and if you find value in this, please [support/donate here](https://gogetfunding.com/knowledge-organization-services-ontology-terminology-metadata-concept-analysis/).
 Financial support is needed to sustain development.

-### 0 Background information
+### Background Information
-- See this living catalog of the [Limitations of Knowledge Organization Systems & Related concepts and techniques](https://docs.google.com/spreadsheets/d/1ffTlIaR-8QNxGCj5_-5k5fYafJx9XU-7/edit?usp=sharing&ouid=111552135481476528005&rtpof=true&sd=true)
 - [Definitions of 'ontology' and cognates](https://github.com/rrovetto/Ontology-Development-Guidelines/blob/master/Definitions%20of%20Ontology.md)
+- Living catalog of the [Limitations of Knowledge Organization Systems & Related concepts and techniques](https://docs.google.com/spreadsheets/d/1ffTlIaR-8QNxGCj5_-5k5fYafJx9XU-7/edit?usp=sharing&ouid=111552135481476528005&rtpof=true&sd=true) This document expresses the:
+  - limitations of: catagorization
+  - limitations of: semantic web, RDF, OWL, UML, standards, knowledge graphs, ontology

 ### 1. The Developer
 <details>